BAWV12/Concorde/README.md

-Retextured and debuged original FGADDONS Concorde for FlightGear Package contains 2 versions of this famous and legendary aircraft.
+Retextured and debuged original FGADDONS Concorde for FlightGear from unknown author.
+Package contains 2 versions of this famous and legendary aircraft.
 Version Concorde Cold Start have all engines off and requires full startup procedure, version Concorde starts simulation with all engines runnig.